juniorgasparotto/GraphExpression/README.md

 ("A" + "B" + ("C" + "Big"))
 ```

-Finally, we highlight that when an expression is created using the method `AsExpression(c => c.Children)` , we have `DefaultSerialize` an instance of the property class pre-configured `CircularEntityExpressionSerializer<T>` .
+Finally, we highlight that when an expression is created using the method `AsExpression(c => c.Children)` , we will have on `DefaultSerialize` property a pre-configured instance of class: `CircularEntityExpressionSerializer<T>` .

-However, this property returns the type of `ISerialize<T>` interface being necessary to do the conversion for the circular serializer or use the method below that will do the conversion for you:
+However, this property returns the type of interface: `ISerialize<T>` .
+Therefore, you must cast to the circular or serializer using the method below that will do the conversion for you:

 ```csharp
 expression.GetSerializer<CircularEntityExpressionSerializer<CircularEntity>>();